abdulawr/Healthcare-Appointment-Scheduling-System/docs/architecture/services/calendar_service.md

 ## Overview

-The Appointment Service is responsible for (re-)scheduling and appointment cancellation between doctor and patient.
+The Calendar Service is responsible for managing calendar events and integration with external calendars.

 ### Key Responsibilities

-- Properly implement business logic of the use-cases (schedule, reschedule, and cancel appointment).
+- Handle full lifecycle of events (schedule, reschedule, cancel, RSVP, availability)
 - Provide a well-documented API to trigger handling of the use-cases.
-- Integrate with other services.
+- Integrate with Outlook or Google Calendar services.
 - Implement logging and monitoring to improve maintenance.

 ---